 Schools we’re supporting

-We now support 6 schools in Myanmar.
+We now support 9 schools in refugee camps and within the Karen state

 Each school offers either the lower division program, upper division program, or both.
 The lower division program utilizes a two year general studies curriculum, while the upper division program allows students to specialize in a field of their choice: public health, education, or community management.